-Dexia group's CET1 ratio was down to 23.4% as of the end of June 2020 from 26.8% as of year-end 2019 as a result of a ≤ 0.9 billion decrease in its CET1 capital over the period to ≤ 6.4 billion.
-The ratio, however, remains well above its Supervisory Review and Evaluation Process CET1 requirement of $11.25\%^{5}$.
-The decrease in CET1 capital was mainly driven by the ≤ 759 million net loss posted in H1 2020 and the recognition of additional value adjustments of $-\leq 264$ million in regulatory capital under the prudent valuation adjustment in the context of the extreme market volatility prompted by the coronavirus crisis.
-Risk-weighted assets were stable at ≤ 27.2 billion as of the end of June 2020, as the impact of the decrease in the asset portfolio was offset by an increase induced by the transition to the standardised approach (from the IRB method used so far) for the valuation of its credit risk exposures.
+Dexia group's total capital ratio was 28.5% as of year-end 2020, up from 27.2% as of year-end 2019 as a result of a €3.1 billion decrease in its risk-weighted assets to €24.2 billion while capital decreased by €0.5 billion to €6.9 billion.
+The ratio remains well above its Supervisory Review and Evaluation Process requirement of 11.25% The €3.1 billion decrease in risk-weighted assets primarily results from a decrease in market risk-related RWAs following the release of an add-on imposed by the ECB in 2019.
+The decrease in credit risk-related RWAs stemming from the decline in the asset portfolio was to a large extent offset by an increase induced by the transition to the standardised approach (from the IRB method used so far) for the valuation of its credit risk exposures.
+The switch to the standardised approach is aimed at reducing the impact of market volatility on the group's regulatory ratios.

 Dexia group's ability to continue complying with its solvency requirements will hinge on the magnitude of future losses and on whether or not its risk-weighted assets would decrease sufficiently quickly to offset the effect of capital depletion.
-Based on its projected financials and in the absence of a major turmoil triggering substantial credit losses or affecting the bank's funding capacity, we expect the group to maintain a regulatory capital ratio higher than the minimum requirements in the medium term.
-However, because of the high sensitivity of the group's capital adequacy to its earnings generation capacity and credit costs, the predictability of which is limited, there remains a risk that Dexia group might need to be recapitalised again.
+The aforementioned deferred fee mechanism will also likely accelerate Dexia group's regulatory capital depletion.
+Based on its projected financials and in the absence of a major shock triggering substantial credit losses or affecting the bank's funding capacity, however, we expect the group to maintain a regulatory capital ratio higher than the minimum requirements over the coming three to four years.
+Yet, because of the high sensitivity of the group's capital adequacy to its earnings generation capacity and credit costs, the predictability of which is limited, there remains a risk that Dexia group might need to be recapitalised again.

 These elements are reflected in adjustments made to Dexia group's Capital score.
-The assigned Capital score of b2 is positioned 10 notches below the Macro-Adjusted score to reflect the expected progressive erosion of the capital base as the runoff process unfolds.
+The assigned Capital score of b2 is positioned 12 notches below the Macro-Adjusted score to reflect the expected progressive erosion of the capital base as the runoff process unfolds.